 While a surviving family member in Alabama cannot file a wrongful death claim directly, they can recover damages via the deceased person’s estate.
 In other words, it is the estate–and therefore the legal representative of the decedent’s estate–that will bring forth a wrongful death claim for damages.
 All damages recovered as a result of the suit will be paid to the estate, which will then be distributed to beneficiaries (spouse, children, etc.) accordingly.

-Wrongful death cases in Alabama differ from wrongful death cases in every single other state in the nation in one big way: in Alabama, a plaintiff in a wrongful death claim is not allowed to seek compensatory damages, which means that damages for medical expenses prior to death, funeral and burial expenses, the value of the deceased’s lost wages, etc., cannot be sought.
+It is important to speak directly with a wrongful death lawyer in Mobile, AL before pursuing a claim, because wrongful death cases in Alabama differ from wrongful death cases in every single other state in the nation in one big way: in Alabama, a plaintiff in a wrongful death claim is not allowed to seek compensatory damages, which means that damages for medical expenses prior to death, funeral and burial expenses, the value of the deceased’s lost wages, etc., cannot be sought.
 Instead, the state only allows for punitive damages to be collected in a wrongful death case.
 Unlike compensatory damages, punitive damages are designed to punish the defendant for wrongdoing and deter crime, not compensate victims.
 In order to recover punitive damages, a plaintiff will have to establish that the defendant “consciously or deliberately engaged in oppression, fraud, wantonness, or malice with regard to the plaintiff” (Alabama Code Section 6-11-20).